kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

  [This article](https://arun.is/blog/choosing-a-static-site-generator/) from a product designer name Arun helped me narrow down the choices for a static site generator.
 "Stick with what's familiar" and "Find a generator with plenty of support" are key.

-Honestly, Hugo is more complicated than *what I even need* but I had a few goals that made the experience valuable to me (so far).
+Honestly, Hugo is more complicated than what I even need but I had a few goals that made the experience valuable to me.
 I wanted to...

 1. build a portfolio site that is simple and accessible
 2. move my existing Squarespace site to <a target="_blank" href="https://pages.github.com/">Github Pages</a> to save on hosting costs